senecajs/senecajs.org/src/pages/plugins/index.md

 On this page, we provide an `npm` link and total downloads per month for any plugins we find or publish ourselves, so you only need to look in one place.

+To learn more about how to use and write plugins, read the [plugins tutorial](/docs/tutorials/how-to-write-a-plugin.html).

 ## Core plugins
 Seneca includes a number of **core plugins** by default.
 It does this in order to ensure that you can create a **working microservice out of the box**.